 14 Famous People Who Survived the 1918 Flu Pandemic

-A century ago this year, a deadly flu pandemic swept the globe.
-The first cases of the so-called Spanish Flu—named because that’s where the early news reports of the disease originated (later research has put its real origin as anywhere from China to Kansas to France)—are traditionally dated to Kansas in March 1918.
+Over a century ago, a deadly flu pandemic swept across the globe.
+The first cases of the so-called Spanish Flu—named because that’s where early news reports of the disease originated, though research has put its actual origin anywhere from China to Kansas to France—are traditionally dated to Kansas in March 1918.
 The disease ultimately infected some 500 million people, and estimates put the death toll anywhere from 20 to 50 million.
-The people on this list contracted the Spanish flu and lived to tell the tale.
+The people on this list contracted the deadly flu and lived to tell the tale.

 If Walt Disney hadn’t contracted the flu, we might never have had Mickey Mouse.
 Even though he was only 16 at the time, Disney lied about his birth year to sign up for the Red Cross Ambulance Corps at the tail end of WWI.
 Then he got sick.
 By the time he was ready to ship out, the war was over.

-The silent film star was at the height of her fame when she fell ill; thankfully, her bout with the flu was uneventful, but as the disease spread, many movie theaters were forced to close.
+The silent film star was at the height of her fame when she fell ill; thankfully, Pickford’s bout with the flu was uneventful, but as the disease spread, many movie theaters were forced to close.
 Irritated theater owners in Los Angeles, claiming they had been singled out, petitioned for all other places that people gathered together (except for grocery stores, meat markets, and drug stores) to be forced to close as well.
 While stores were not forced to close, schools were and public gatherings were banned.

-Weeks before the end of World War I, the Prime Minister of the United Kingdom came very close to dying of the flu.
+Weeks before the end of World War I, Lloyd, Prime Minister of the UK at the time, came very close to dying of the flu.
 He was confined to his bed for nine days, had to wear a respirator, and was accompanied by a doctor for over a month.
-Because it was thought that news of the PM’s illness would hurt the morale of the British people and “encourage the enemy,” his condition was kept mostly hidden from the press.
+Because it was thought that news of the Prime Minister’s illness would hurt the morale of the British people and “encourage the enemy,” his condition was kept mostly hidden from the press.

-In 1918, the future president was Assistant Secretary of the Navy, and had been in Europe for two months before contracting the flu on the boat home.
-The New York Times described his illness “a slight attack of pneumonia caused by Spanish influenza.”
+In 1918, Franklin D. Roosevelt was the Assistant Secretary of the Navy, and had been in Europe for two months before contracting the flu on the boat home.
+The New York Times described his illness as “a slight attack of pneumonia caused by Spanish influenza.”
 Roosevelt convalesced at his mother’s New York City home until he was well enough to head back to Washington, D.C.

 While the German Kaiser was undoubtedly upset to get sick himself, he had reason to be happy about the flu epidemic, or so he thought.
 One of his military generals insisted—despite the fact that the surgeon general disagreed—that the illness would decimate the French troops, while leaving the Germans mostly unharmed.
 Since Germany needed a miracle to win the war, the flu must have seemed like a godsend.
 In the end, it ravaged all armies pretty much equally, and Germany surrendered.